yoe/fosdemvideo/README.md

  * what else has a serial number
 * streaming: use http://git.sesse.net/?p=videoredirector;a=summary and get sesse to join
  * or mithros solution
+ * add notes from talk with sesse to this very readme
+ * ask trouble / jimmy about google code engine sponsoring
+  * or debconf.org servers ?
 * document in wiki: review workflow
 * test on penta: review workflow
  * forget streaming, REVIEW ALL THE THINGS